HQarroum/open-sniffer/README.md

 ## Plugins

 A simple plugin management system is available in this project which aims to be a way to add a functionality to the sniffer without mofifying any of its core code.
+An example of a plugin would be a presenter which will for instance show the sniffed packet into a remote web user interface, instead of the stadard output in the console.

 ## Building